 - The device has been left unplugged/without contact with the power supply for a long time.

 These and other reasons can lead to your external hard drive becoming RAW.
 If you currently are unable to access your files on your external hard drive, chances are that it could be one of the reasons mentioned above.
 Nevertheless, all hope is not lost as it’s possible to recover data from a hard drive.

 How to Recover RAW External Hard Drive Without Formatting and Losing Data

 Usually, when you attempt to access your files from a RAW Hard drive, you’re prompted to format your drive to regain access.
 While it seems like a good idea, doing that may lead to the loss of your files.

 The recommended solution is to use a data recovery tool like Disk Drill.
 Data recovery applications increase your chances of recovering the bulk of your data than other methods.
 If you are perhaps wondering why data recovery software can read files from a RAW hard drive as opposed to your computer system reading it directly, here’s why:

 Windows Disk Management tool is designed to identify storage devices when they are connected to your PC.
 In this case, though it’s impossible to access your files normally when your hard drive is RAW, you may be able to do so with data recovery software.
 All that is required is a properly functioning Windows Disk Management System.

-In some instances also, a RAW drive may not appear in Disk Management and therefore the data recovery software will not see the device?
+In some instances, a RAW drive may not appear in Disk Management, and as a result, the data recovery software will not detect the device.
 There are two reasons for this:

 - 🧰 Hardware Failure: With this, Windows identifies your external hard drive as having no capacity – usually called zero-sized.
 This happens in critical electronic hardware corruption and restricts your disk system from recognizing memory cells.